byExist/fluxgate/docs/en/components/listeners/slack.md

 ## Installation {#installation}

-This listener requires the `slack-sdk` library.
+This listener requires `httpx` for HTTP requests.
 You can install it as an extra:

 ```bash
 pip install fluxgate[slack]